tlbdk/tlbdk.github.io/_posts/2016-04-19-redirect-outgoing-traffic-for-user-on-mac.md

 layout: post
 title:  "Intercept outgoing traffic and send it to local proxy on mac"
 date:   2016-04-14 15:11:00 +0200
-categories: mac proxy mitmproxy
+categories: mac proxy mitmproxy fiddler
 ---

-I was missing "fiddler" like intercept traffic on OS X, but luckily you can do something similar with the pf firewall, it's similar to iptables on linux and allows for doing transparent proxying, but we a few limits.
+I was missing "fiddler" like traffic interception on OS X, but luckily you can do something similar with the pf firewall, it's similar to iptables on linux and allows for doing transparent proxying, but we a few limits.
 PF can only do matching on users and groups and not pids like iptables, so the proxy